s3gw-tech/s3gw/README.md

 Docker deployments will use ephemeral storage inside the container by default, which should only be used for testing purposes.
-To use a directory on the host system for storage, pass `-v/host-path:/data`.
+To use a directory on the host system for storage, pass `-v /host-path:/data`.

 </details>